SteveBarnett/Remixing/_thinking/ai-resistance.md

 #### Use AI less

-- The iron triangle still applies.
-Fast, cheap, good: pick two.
-If it looks like all three, look more closely to see the hidden cost or lower quality.
 - Start with the problem, don't start with AI as the solution
     - What's our goal?
     - What do we want to achieve?
+    - Social and systemic problems rarely have technology solutions
+    - Problems are often best understood looking at the wider context and systems
-- Ask why we're using AI for this case.
-Put the burden of proof of effectiveness on the AI systems.
+- Ask why we're using AI instead of doing something else
+    - Put the burden of proof of effectiveness on the AI systems
     - Extraordinary claims require extraordinary proof
-- For claims of "we'll fall behind", ask for specifics on competitors.
-    - How do we know we're losing business to our competitors?
-    - How do we know that it's because of AI?
-- Everyone else is doing it is not a good reason!
-    - For reports of increased productivity elsewhere, ask for second order effects: what has been the measurable outcome for the employees and for the company?
-- Ask who benefits, especially in the long term
-    - Following the money is usually very illuminating
 - Clarify how the results of adding AI will be measured, and what will happen afterwards
     - What's the endgame?
     - What human work is it replacing?
-What happens to the human?
+    - What happens to the humans?
+- Check if the iron triangle still applies.
+Fast, cheap, good: pick two.
+    - If it looks like all three, look more closely to see the hidden cost or lower quality.

 #### Don't use AI at all

+- Say no: it's optional, not inevitable
-- Work on the problems, without AI
+    - Work on the problem, without AI
     - Show your work
     - Show your progress
-- Be human-centred, not machine-driven
-    - Put people first
+- Be human-centred, put people first
-- Use the right tool for the job
-- Use existing, old, laws and rules and ethic
-    - They still apply to this!
-- Keep asking if what you're doing aligns with your values
+    - Keep checking that what you're doing aligns with your values
-- Say no. It's optional, not inevitable.
-Remember out history with technology.
-- We don’t have to accept technologies that will do us harm, no matter how well they are tested or honed.
+- Borrow from the Slow movement playbook
+    - Offer alternatives, drawn from time-tested traditions (including existing, old, laws and rules and ethics)
+- Don’t use harmful technology, even if it's well-tested and tweaked

 #### Use a human-centred, people-first, approach

-- Information and knowledge, not wisdom.
-Wisdom requires very broad context, weighing options, working with paradoxes, "it depends"
+- LLMs provide information and knowledge, not wisdom
+    - Wisdom requires very broad context, weighing options, working with paradoxes and "it depends"
-- Wisdom isn’t just about the output of the decisions, but where they come from: lived experience, integration into community, and accountability for the consequences
+    - Wisdom is about the decision and where it came from: lived human experience, accountability
-- We can’t delegate science to machines, because science isn’t a collection of answers.
-It’s a set of processes and ways of knowing.
+- LLMs can't do science because science is a process, ways of knowing, not a collection of answers

 ### 3. Bring The Noise